TAFADSA75U Thematic course: Development and Armed Conflicts in Africa (7,5 ECTS)

 For CAS students this will be a 7.5/15 ECTS course, and for RDDC students it will be 5 ECTS.
 The 15 sessions (34 hours in total) are taught both at CAS and RDDC in order to stimulate debates and collaboration across the educational and professional spectrum.
+It is expected that 15 ECTS students will prepare a single-page essay for each of the 15 sessions.
 The exam procedures will be different for CAS students and RDDC students in order to match the existing criteria at each institution.

 This compact course is a unique collaboration between the Centre of African Studies (CAS) and The Royal Danish Defence College (RDDC) and the course will to a large extent draw on guest lectures from renowned scholars in the field.